Version 2.1.3; August 16, 2019

-NOTE: (i) A PDF-version of this document can be downloaded from the Department’s website. (ii) Additions, updates, clarifications, and corrections made since this version was promulgated are noted below in italics. (iii) In case of conflicting info, the Graduate Catalog supercedes anything written here.
+NOTE: (i) A PDF-version of this document can be downloaded from the Department’s website. (ii) You may see older versions (in particular, version 2.0) in other UCF websites; the content is largely the same but we have corrected typos, updated information, and clarified some points. (iii) In case of conflicting info, the Graduate Catalog supercedes anything written here.

 1.2 Introduction to the Program: